Teamwork skills are the soft skills you need to work well with others to achieve a common goal.

 - Verbal communication – the ability to speak clearly with your peers will help you to build connections with them as well as communicate your ideas effectively.

-- Digital communication – with so much collaboration taking place online, it’s more important than ever to communicate constructively over digital platforms, whether it’s email, Slack, or Twitter.
+- Digital communication – with so much collaboration taking place online, it’s more important than ever to communicate constructively over digital platforms, whether it’s email or Slack.

 - Responsiveness – responding to colleagues in a timely fashion is not only respectful, but demonstrates that you’re a good team player by ensuring others can proceed with their work.